bolton2710/echem-dft-etl/README.md

 ### A. Intro
 Electrodes are the building blocks for battery and electrocatalysis applications.
-Among electrode materials, oxides are commonly encountered in water electrolysis for green H$_2$ production (e.g., Iridium/Nickel oxides).
+Among electrode materials, oxides are commonly encountered in water electrolysis for green $H_2$ production (e.g., Iridium/Nickel oxides).
 Because oxide materials are vast and electrochemical experiments are time-consuming, computational screening of oxide electrodes is among the cutting-edge ideas.
 This demo illustrates a workflow that screens vanadium oxides for electrochemical properties.

 ### B. ETL workflow orchestration
-This workflow---broadly classified as Extract-Transform-Load (ETL)---comprises of six steps:
+This workflow—broadly classified as Extract-Transform-Load (ETL)—comprises of six steps:
 1. Search for bulk vanadium oxides from the [Material Projects](https://next-gen.materialsproject.org/) using its [MP-API](https://next-gen.materialsproject.org/api).
 2. Generate surfaces with different facets and termination  using [pymatgen](https://pymatgen.org/).
 3. Run electrochemical grand-canonical DFT (GC-DFT) using [JDFTx](https://jdftx.org).